wdporter/i-am-that-ebook/src/87-keep-the-mind-silent-and-you-shall-discover/readme.md

 happening; that is all I can say.
 I am that scaffolding, some thing very flimsy and short-lived.
 When the building is ready, the scaffolding will be dismantled and removed.
-The “I am” and ‘What am I?’ are of no importance because once the building is ready, the ‘I’ will go as a matter of course, leaving no questions about itself to answer.</p>
+The “I am” and ‘What am I?’ are of no importance because once the building is ready, the “I” will go as a matter of course, leaving no questions about itself to answer.</p>

 <p><b>Maharaj:</b> Are you not aware of all this?
 Is not the fact of awareness